zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 ## Transforming Data

-SDS provides the ability to transforming data upon reads.
+SDS provides the ability to transform data upon reads.
 The supported data transformations are:
 * [Reading with SdsStreamViews](#reading-with-sdsstreamviews): Changing the shape of the returned data
 * [Unit of Measure Conversions](#unit-conversion-of-data): Converting the unit of measure of the data